MitchellTesla/Ethereum_2.0/docs/NodeSource/Nodejs_install.md

 Mayank Metha

 GitHub/mayankmetha

 Twitter/@mayankmethad

 Adrian Estrada

 GitHub/edsadr

 Twitter/@edsadr

 Iván Iguarán

 GitHub/igsu

+Justin Mitchell

 Github/mitchelltesla

+Twitter/@mitchell_tesla

 Contributions are welcomed from anyone wanting to improve this project!

 #  License

 This material is Copyright (c) NodeSource and licensed under the MIT license.

 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.

 Supported with love by the NodeSource team

 This project is not affiliated with Debian, Ubuntu, Red Hat, CentOS or Fedora.

 Ubuntu is a registered trademark of Canonical Ltd.

 Debian is a registered trademark owned by Software in the Public Interest, Inc.

 Red Hat, CentOS and Fedora are trademarks of Red Hat, Inc.

 CloudLinux is a trademark of Cloud Linux, Inc